AMSAT-NA/PacSatFSKBoard/NOTES.md

 measurements don't seem to be working.
 The voltages are reading a little high, but those aren't 1% resistors on the divider so that might be the issue.

+## 2025-12-5

+I apparently pushed the voltage too high on and burned up the MAX4995 for the PA.
+I replaced that and that part started working fine.
+It may have also been the lack of a DC block on the RF input to the PA (see below entry).
+I think there is another problem on the board, too, as it's drawing a lot more power than it was earlier when I started working on it.

+I had changed the L match at the input of the PA to two inductors.
+However, I forgot that the RF input to the PA requires a DC block.
+I put a capacitor to block DC to RFin and that drastically improved things.
+I'm not sure if the PA is ok, though.
+It's definitely not putting out as much power as it should.

+The PA always draws 400ma or so when it is on, it appears, even when there is no RF input.
+I need to test on a different board (see the above entry) to be sure, but looking at the data sheet it says the quiescent current is 425ma.
+This is not a ship-stopper, as the PA is only on when transmitting, but it means the output of the AX5043 cannot be used to control the power use of the amplifier.